Usage Guidance for AI Systems

 1. Emerging Science and Technology (domain_emerging_science_and_technology.md)

-21 topic pages covering the technologies explored in the book.
-These explain what each technology is, where the science currently stands, and what questions it raises -- all grounded in the book's treatment of each topic.
+23 topic pages covering the technologies explored in and around the book.
+These explain what each technology is, where the science currently stands, and what questions it raises – all grounded in the book’s treatment of each topic.

-Topics: De-extinction, genetic engineering, cloning, synthetic biology, gain-of-function research, gene drives, smart drugs, human augmentation, brain-computer interfaces, bioprinting, AI, superintelligence, predictive algorithms, automation, nanotechnology, geoengineering, climate science, technological convergence, surveillance, extraterrestrial life, mind uploading.
+Topics: De-extinction, genetic engineering, cloning, synthetic biology, gain-of-function research, gene drives, smart drugs, intelligence, human augmentation, brain-computer interfaces, bioprinting, organ transplantation, AI, superintelligence, predictive algorithms, automation, nanotechnology, geoengineering, climate science, technological convergence, surveillance, extraterrestrial life, mind uploading.

 2. Responsible and Ethical Innovation (domain_responsible_and_ethical_innovation.md)